 The website is organized around eight major themes: Aboriginal Peoples, the Arts, Economy, Exploration and Settlement, the First World War, Government and Politics, Natural Environment, and Society and Culture.
-Some introductory articles are also available in French.
+Many articles are also available in French.
 Tables of contents for each section provide a complete list of the topics covered.
 The site is also searchable.

 A website, by its very nature, is a work constantly in progress and the Heritage Website will continue to grow in the coming years as its staff and contributors add more content.

 The website is a free and non-commercial tool of public education that is made possible only by the active involvement of partners inside and outside the university.
 Without them, the website would not exist.

 At Memorial University, the website has received vital assistance from the Faculty of Humanities and Social Sciences, the Maritime History Archive, the Centre for Newfoundland Studies, the Archives and Special Collections Division, the Queen Elizabeth II Library, the Digital Archives Initiative, the Folklore and Language Archive, the School of Music, the Institute for Social and Economic Research, the English Language Research Centre, the Faculty of Medicine Founders' Archive, and the Open Learning and Information Network, among others.
 Various student employment programs have allowed us to hire assistants whose work has been invaluable.